 Until a fateful Black Friday last year, I had never heard of the Cook Islands.
 But then I spied a ridiculously low airfare departing from Los Angeles.
 After a quick Google search of “What are the Cook Islands?” followed by an image search, I bought a ticket.

 In the months following, a mention of the Cooks to friends mostly garnered empty looks.
 Understandably so.
 Less than 150,000 tourists visit the Cook Islands annually.
 Only a few friends recognized the name because they are fans of “Survivor,” which filmed a season here.
-A few threw out the name “Captain Cook,” and the Islands were named for Captain John Cook, but that’s where their knowledge ended.
+A few threw out the name “Captain Cook,” and the Islands were named for Captain James Cook, but that’s where their knowledge ended.

 My journey began at the diminutive Rarotonga airport after a 10-hour flight from Los Angeles.
 It was early Sunday morning, so I did what any God-fearing, jet-lagged traveler would do.
 I brushed my teeth and went to church.